You are currently viewing The Hidden Toxins in Your Cleaning Products & How to Detox Your Home

 Don’t forget about TVs, clocks, radios, and other electronic devices in the bedroom.
 Devices that have a screen emit blue light and slow the production of melatonin, the necessary hormone for healthy sleep cycles.

 Electronic devices also emit a small amount of electromagnetic radiation.
-If they are cracked, or their insides are otherwise exposed, toxic metals such as beryllium, lead, mercury, arsenic, and barium can leak.
+If they are cracked or their insides are otherwise exposed, toxic metals such as beryllium, lead, mercury, arsenic, and barium can leak.
 Make your sleep environment toxic-free by keeping them out of your bedroom.

 Mattresses